KagayakuRuby/Nmap-Switches/README.md

 2.Nmap marks the port as open → Sent back to Nmap → If the port responds with SYN/ACK

-3.If the port is closed → RST (Reset) packet is sent → Port is marked as closed.
+3.If the port is closed → RST (Reset) packet is sent → Nmap marks the port as closed.

 4.If a firewall drops the packets → No response is received → Port is marked as filtered.